Treat Painful Tumors with

 Uterine fibroids are often treated with hormone medications that can have undesirable side effects or major surgery that either physically removes the uterus or the fibroids themselves.
 UFE is a safer, less invasive option than hysterectomy or other types of fibroid surgery and does not create any hormone-based side effects.

-Most women are able to get back to normal activities in 7 to 10 days.
-In a few months, a majority report a complete or significant reduction of symptoms.
+You will be given medication to manage any pain at home following the procedure.
+Most patients are able to fully resume normal activities in a week to 10 days.
+By three months, 85%-90% of women report a complete or significant reduction of symptoms.